urbanjost/M_time/README.md

   * ISO-8601 week numbers
   * month and weekday names

-Julian and Unix Epoch Dates are particularly useful for manipulating dates in simple numeric expressions.
+__Julian__ and __Unix Epoch Dates__ are particularly useful for manipulating dates in simple numeric expressions.

-The extensive formatting options include showing SYSTEM_CLOCK(3f) and CPU_USAGE(3f) information along with Gregorian date information, allowing for the easy incorporation of timing information into program messages.
-In addition to conventional Civilian Calendar dates, the module supports the ISO-8601 standard methods of displaying dates.
+The extensive formatting options include showing `SYSTEM_CLOCK(3f)` and `CPU_USAGE(3f)` information along with Gregorian date information, allowing for the easy incorporation of timing information into program messages.
+In addition to conventional Civilian Calendar dates, the module supports the ISO-8601 standard.

+Both a procedural and OOP (Object Oriented Programming) interface are provided.
+Each routine is accompanied by a man(1) page which includes a sample program for that procedure.
+An HTML manual, the source and example programs are included in the package.

 ## DOWNLOAD AND BUILD

-Just download the github repository, enter the src/ directory and run make:
+To build the modules download the github repository, enter the src/ directory and run make(1):

      git clone https://github.com/urbanjost/M_time.git
      cd M_time/src